Media Library

 Extract Embedded Subtitles

-When a video file contains embedded subtitle tracks (toggleable subtitles stored in the video container), the media library displays an "Embedded Subtitles" badge on the video entry.
-Click the badge to see a list of available subtitle tracks, then select the one you want to extract.
-The extracted subtitles are automatically loaded as the source-language subtitles.
+When a video file contains embedded subtitle tracks (toggleable subtitles stored in the video container) and no source subtitles yet, the media library displays an "Embedded Sub" badge on the video entry.
+Click the badge to extract the track as the source-language subtitles; if the file has more than one track, you are prompted to choose which one to extract.

 Video Status Badges